 Deam Lake State Recreation Area

 The 194-acre lake includes a public boat launch ramp; boat motors are limited to electric trolling motors only.
-Rowboat rental is available from Memorial Day weekend through Labor Day weekend.
+Rowboat and kayak rentals are available from Memorial Day weekend through Labor Day weekend.
 There are also numerous spots to step up and cast from a dock or land.

 Clark State Forest

 Seven lakes are open to fishing; Schlamm Lake (18 acres), Franke Lake (12 acres), Bowen Lake (7 acres), Oak Lake (2.5 acres) Pine Lake (2 acres), Shaw Lake (13 acres) and Wilcox Lake (5 acres).
 Boat launch ramps are available in all except Pine and Shaw Lakes; boat motors are limited to electric trolling motors only.
-In fall 2020 the Indiana DNR 405 trout at Oak Lake in Clark State Forest.
+Indiana DNR typically stocks Oak Lak in Clark State Forest with 405 trout in mid-late October.
+Indiana Fish Stocking Plan

 Charlestown State Park

-Charlestown State Park has many good spots for stream-bank fishing along Fourteenmile Mile Creek on Trail 3.
+Charlestown State Park has many good spots for stream-bank fishing along 14 Mile Creek on Trail 3.
 Bass, bluegill, catfish and other game fish are common.

 Falls of the Ohio State Park – Ohio River